-The role of UHIOML's Compliance team is to ensure that the operating entities of the Isle of Man Group of companies meets the regulatory requirements in the jurisdictions in which it does business.
-This is overseen at Utmost Group plc level by the Group Head of Risk and Compliance who reports to the Group CFO and the Chairman of the ARCC.
+The role of UIIOM's Compliance team is to advise and oversee the Company's compliance with its various regulatory requirements.
+This activity is overseen at Utmost Group plc level by the Group Head of Risk and Compliance who in turn reports to the Utmost Group CFO and the Chairman of Utmost Group plc's Audit and Risk Committee.